Treating Injuries with P.R.I.C.E.

 ICING an injury may not provide the long-term benefits people originally believed.
 The immediate effect of icing is to reduce pain and swelling.
 But that doesn't mean you heal faster.

 In 2013, Tseng CY published a surprising study in the Journal of Strength and Conditioning Research.
-Test subjects were either given a topical cooling, or a sham (fake) treatment.
+Test subjects were either given a topical cooling or a sham (fake) treatment.
 Then, tests were run on everything from muscle hemoglobin concentrations to interleukin levels.
-Researchers found that when topical cooling was given, it actually delayed the patient's recovery.
+Researchers found that when topical cooling was given, it delayed the patient's recovery.

 Icing was effective at reducing short-term pain, but over time it actually slowed down how quickly muscles healed.
 The results validated a study done in 1985 that was conducted on rats.
-In that paper researchers concluded that, "icing...might be closely related to a delay in muscle regeneration [and] impairment of muscle regeneration..."
+In that paper researchers concluded that "icing...might be closely related to a delay in muscle regeneration [and] impairment of muscle regeneration..."

+Since icing a soft tissue injury slows inflammation, you are essentially slowing down how fast you can heal.
 That doesn't mean you shouldn't ice an area if a medical professional tells you to, but you might want to ask why.

-UPDATE: Researchers find Ice therapy doesn't work.
+UPDATE: Researchers confirm Ice therapy doesn't work.